crmpicco/aws-certifications/deployment-provisioning.md

 * Features are basic, e.g. `X-Forwarded-For` headers and sticky sessions

 Pre-warm your load balancers to avoid overloading your ELB.
 Pre-warming will configure the ELB to the appropriate level of capacity based on the traffic that you expect.

+### ELB Error Messages
+* 4xx message - something has gone wrong on the client side
+* 5xx message - server side errors

+400 - Bad/malformed request

+401 - Unauthorized, user access denied

+403 - Forbidden, request blocked by WAF ACL

+460 - Client closed connection before the ELB could respond

+463 - ELB received `X-Forwarded-For` header with > 30 IPs

+500 - Internal Server Error

+502 - Bad Gateway.
+Application server closed the connection or sent back a malformed response

+503 - Service unavailable, no registered targets

+504 - Gateway timeout.
+Application is not responding

+561 - Unauthorized, received an error code from the ID provider when attempting to authenticate a user